hexinfra/gorox/README.md

 Gorox is an advanced Web server, App server, RPC framework, and network proxy.
 It can be used as:

-  * Web Server (HTTP 1/2/3, WebSocket, TLS, HWEB, FCGI, uwsgi, AJP)
+  * Web Server (HTTP 1/2/3, WebSocket, TLS, HWEB, AJP, FCGI, uwsgi)
   * Web Proxy Server (HTTP, WebSocket, Tunneling, Forward, Reverse, Caching)
   * App Server for Go (Applications, Frameworks)
   * RPC Framework for Go (HRPC, gRPC, Thrift)